 Of Werner’s more than 24,000 trailers, 100% are equipped with trailer tracking.
 This optimized automated trailer assignment reduces empty miles and time waiting for a trailer.
 Automated tire inflation systems improve fuel efficiency with less manual effort from drivers.
 Werner maintains an industry-low trailer age of 4 years or less to ensure safety and reliability for drivers.

 While investments are being made in all areas of the 5Ts + S, the overall focus is to improve the experience, safety and overall quality of life of Werner’s professional drivers, the “Talent.”
-As part of the 2021 investment in Talent, Werner is distributing $20 million in driver pay increases across its driver population.
-Various packages and incentives equate to an increase of up to 8 percent.
+As part of the 2021 investment in Talent, Werner is distributing $50 million in driver pay increases across its driver population.
 Take a look at Werner’s current pay packages here.

 While Werner has long understood the value of state-of-the-art terminal facilities in keeping drivers safe on the road while providing a comfortable place to stop, the importance of terminal locations was amplified as the challenges of COVID-19 resonated throughout the country.
 Terminals became not only a place for truck and trailer maintenance but also became a distribution hub to get personal protective equipment, hand sanitizer and other essentials to drivers.
 Werner developed a pandemic plan in 2009 when the H1N1 outbreak occurred designed to ensure all terminal locations across the country stayed online to support drivers.